Create a custom aggregation

 Loading an aggregation

-In this example, suppose we have an ontology consisting of expenses, each of which include an organization's department name, a date, and an expense amount.
-We want to estimate the monthly spend by department over the next six months.
-We can begin by loading the aggregated data for the monthly spend:
+In this example, assume you have an ontology consisting of expenses, with each expense object having properties for department name, expense date, and expense amount.
+If you want to estimate the monthly spend by department over the next six months, you can begin by loading the aggregated data for the monthly spend:

 Copied!